SKULSHADY/material-rounded-theme/README.md

 5. Click `Create`.
 6. Hard refresh (`CTRL` + `F5`) your browser or clear app/browser cache to ensure the new resource loads correctly.

+## (Optional) Applying Custom Styles and Card Variants

+While this isn't specific to this theme, you can apply custom CSS to Home Assistant's HTML DOM using frontend resource stylesheets.
+You can redefine theme custom properties to use alternate variables, whether it be Material You tokens or static values.
+This is useful for using alternate default card styles, or changing anything else you want about this theme.
+Doing so is especially helpful with this theme since everything is defined with Material You tokens, which are generated using the companion JavaScript Module.

+A several example CSS files are included [here](https://github.com/Nerwyn/material-you-theme/tree/main/css), such as the legacy Google Home 2024 theme colors and alternate card style options.
+To install:

+1. Upload the CSS file to your Home Assistant instance, preferable in the config/www folder.
+   - Your `configuration.yaml` file is found in the `config` folder.
+If the `www` folder does not exist create it.
+More information about the configuration folder can be found [here](https://www.home-assistant.io/docs/configuration/#to-find-the-configuration-directory).
+2. Navigate to a dashboard and then click `🖉 Edit dashboard` > `⋮ Open dashboard menu` > `Manage resources`.
+3. Click `+ Add Resource`.
+4. In the `URL` field enter the path to the resource file.
+    - Like `/local/all-cards.css`
+5. Select `Resource Type` `Stylesheet`.
+6. Click `Create`.
+7. Hard refresh (`CTRL` + `F5`) your browser or clear app/browser cache to ensure the new resource loads correctly.

 ## (Alternative/Optional) Build Your Own Theme

 If you do not want to use the JavaScript module resource, you can instead create your own Material Theme using [Material Theme Builder](https://material-foundation.github.io/material-theme-builder/).